Research Centers

 neutron scattering, spin, hydrogen, J-PARC/JRR-3

-This center operates two neutron spectrometers
+This center operates three neutron instruments

 A new neutron spectrometer